 The female star/victims of these cinematic expressions of the 19th-century penny dreadfuls are often referred to as “scream queens”, but how often do we really evaluate their screaming abilities?
 We (or at least I) revere Barbara Steele, Jamie Lee Curtis, Janet Leigh, Adrienne Barbeau, Judy Geeson, Evelyn Ankers, and so many others for their contributions to the horror genre.
 However, their contributions are usually visual; big eyes, big hair, big…?
+(I believe the traditional euphemism for this moment is “charms.”)
 The exception in this group would be Ms. Geeson.
 Her screaming in the sublimely crude It Happened in Nightmare Inn (imagine a Spanish Motel Hell) was spot on.

 As fine a shrieker as Ms. Geeson is though, there’s one old yeller that’s truly the queen.

 My first play on the Guignol stage at the University of Kentucky was “Playboy of the Western World”, directed by Charles Dickens (yes, that was his real name) in September, 1969.
 One evening in rehearsal Professor Dickens coached me in a reactive moment to let forth a “Fay Wray” scream.
 I had to confess my complete ignorance as to who Fay Wray might be.
 Charles muttered “dull…flat…literal undergraduate students…” and moved on to presumably more literate and direct-able cast members.